chezzi33/Chez/README.md

-this only works for toonsquid,
+this only works for toonsquid ipad

-when you download this it will instantly import the brush into your toonsquid app so no worries